dejessias/Surveillance-Crime/_sources/docs/home.md

 # Introduction

-In recent decades, the implementation of Closed-Circuit Television (CCTV) systems to combat crime has gained substantial popularity and prevalence (Pavone & Esposti, 2012).
-CCTV has become one of the fastest-growing segments of contemporary security practices, often framed as a cost-efficient tool for enhancing public safety (Marx, 2015; Ezzat et al., 2021; Zabłocki et al., 2014).
-This trend has seen global adoption, such as in cities across the UK, USA, and China (Lyon, 2005; Zabłocki et al., 2014), and surged post-9/11 due to intensified concerns over terrorism and crime (Elharrouss et al., 2021; Lyon, 2005; Marx, 2015; Monahan, 2009).
-As a result, densely populated urban areas have become hubs for extensive video surveillance, with some cities deploying nearly half a million cameras each (McCall et al., 2021).
+In recent decades, the implementation of Closed-Circuit Television (CCTV) to combat crime has gained prevalence (Pavone & Esposti, 2012).
+Framed by security authorities as a cost-efficient tool, it has become one of the fastest-growing security practices.
+(Ezzat et al., 2021).
+Densely populated urban areas have become hubs for extensive surveillance, with some cities deploying nearly half a million cameras each (McCall et al., 2021).

-Despite the perceived benefits, there is debate over the effectiveness of relying solely on CCTV for crime prevention, as crime is affected by various socio-economic and demographic factors (Pavone & Esposti, 2012).
-This raises the question of whether crime prevention should focus on technological tools or address it as a structural issue.
-Therefore, this datastory will examine the effectiveness of CCTV as portrayed by various policing authorities and explore whether a structural and socio-systemic approach might be more effective in combating crime, investigating patterns of human development dimensions and their correlation with crime rates globally.
+On the other hand, the effectiveness of CCTV as crime prevention remains debatable.
+While criminal activity is influenced by human developmental factors, the question of whether crime prevention should rely upon technological tools or be addressed as a socio-structural issue can be forwarded (Pavone & Esposti, 2012).

-While having CCTV as a case study, we aim to set an example to critically examine the introduction of ubiquitous technologies into ordinary life, questioning whether they truly enhance dimensions of human development.
-With this, we will question how technologies are framed as solutions or temporary fixes to address surface-level issues, symbols of wealth and power, and what they secretly reveal about the governments and societies that implement them.
+Using CCTV as a case study, this data story explores how technologies are promoted as temporary fixes to address surface-level issues, symbols of wealth and power, and what they secretly reveal about the governments and societies that implement them.

+**This project was made by:** <br>
+* Hajar Benmimoun
+* Jack de Boer
+* Jesse van Bakel
+* Lisa van Oosten